ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-filter-list/index.md

 ## Next Up

-Continue to the next section: [Data Updates](/filter-set-data-updates/).
+Continue to the next section to learn about [Data Updates](/filter-set-data-updates/).